 Ever since I was a kid I have enjoyed the whole chakuli making process.
 Thanks to my big family, making chakulis just before chauthi (the Ganesh festival) and on the day of chauthi was always fun!
 All the ladies of the house, my mom, my grannies, my aunts, the kids :-) all got together to make crispy, crunchy delish chakulis.
 It was a real team effort.
 And we had to make a whole lot of chakulis, since we had to make enough chakulis for our big fat family and our relatives (relatives of every single person of our family :-) so that’s n*n).
 Plus it’s a custom to give chakulis to all our relatives since we worshipped the Lord Ganesha idol in our house for two days during the Ganesh festival.

 Chakulis are believed to be Lord Ganesh’s favourite food along with laddoos.
 Hence, it’s mandatory to make them for his festival.
 While my mom and aunts get busy sweating it out in the kitchen, during the chakuli making process, we kids got busy eating chakulis one after the other. :-) The family elders too walk in one by one and the chakulis made, disappear in seconds.
 As we grew older we started helping with the chakuli pressing process as the job can be tedious when you have to make a whole lot of chakulis.
 I also loved eating the chakuli dough.
 It tastes amazing.
 You can press the dough into chakuli and then eat them in layers.
-That tastes even more amazing! :-) So, my mom or aunties had to shoo me away for emptying the chakulis as their efforts go in vain when I eat the pressed chakulis. :-) We would make a fresh batch of chakulis exclusively for Ganesha on his day of arrival, as naivedyam.
+That tastes even more amazing! :-) So, my mom or aunties had to shoo me away for emptying the chakulis as their efforts go in vain when I eat the pressed chakulis. :-) We would make a fresh batch of chakulis exclusively for Ganesha on his day of arrival, as naivedya.
 (If made earlier one of us would accidentally eat them.
-Only after naivedyam could we eat them.
+Only after naivedya could we eat them.
 Our moms actually hid it in secret places to preserve its sanctity.)
 Ahhh memories!!!

 A huge chakuli is made exclusively for Lord Ganapathi.
 You can see it in the picture below:

-I would love to know what its like in your house during festivals.
+I would love to know what it's like in your house during festivals.
 Do share your stories with me. :-)

 There are several ways you can make great tasting chakulis.
 Here’s a simple recipe for making crispy, crunchy chakulis.